Felixchen890/FelixChen/README.md

 ### Hi there 👋

-- 😄 I'm a full stack software developer graduated from UBC
+- 😄 I'm a passionate software developer graduated from UBC
 - 🌱 I’m currently studying MERN full stack technologies
 - 👯 I’m working in idi-itech as software developer and previously working  in Siemens as Test Automation Engineer
 - 📫 How to reach me: felixchen511@gmail.com